Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Results and Analysis

 We do not detect any of the previously reported extended structures observed with the GMRT at 235~MHz and 610~MHz or with the VLA at 1.5~GHz \citep{Giacintucci2009, Romana2022}.
 To investigate further, we reprocessed archival 235\,MHz, 610~MHz, and 150~MHz GMRT observations using the {\tt SPAM} pipeline that includes direction-dependent and ionospheric corrections (see Figure\,\ref{fig:appendix1} and Appendix for data used).
 The results are consistent with our new uGMRT and MeerKAT maps.
 We emphasize that our new uGMRT Band\,3 images are a factor of five deeper than the previously published images at 235~MHz.
 The non-detection of these features in both our new and archival data images suggests that those features are not real.
 We also reprocessed archival VLA AnB configuration observations.
 In contrast to \cite{Romana2022}, we do not observe diffuse, jet-like emission extending east-west from the NGC\,5044 core (see Figure\,\ref{fig:appendix2}).
 Moreover, also in our high-resolution MeerKAT L-band image, we find no indication of the east-west jet-like emission (see Figure\,\ref{fig:appendix2}).

 In Figure\,\ref{Xray_residual} (top-left panel), we compare the radio and X-ray morphologies.
 A {\chandra} $0.5-2$~keV map is overlaid with the uGMRT 380\,MHz 10\arcsec\ resolution contours.
+We used a higher resolution (10\arcsec) radio image, as it resolves certain radio structures and allows for a better comparison with X-ray features.
 Overall, the morphology of the newly detected radio emission does not correlate with the X-ray emission.
 Several structures are seen in the X-ray image with no clear radio counterpart.
-Moreover, on large scales there is only a partial correlation between radio and X-ray structures.
+Moreover, on large scales (i.e., intermediate cavities and regions beyond them) there is only a partial correlation between radio and X-ray structures.
 In the top-right panel of Figure\,\ref{Xray_residual}, we show a {\chandra} $0.5-2$~keV residual map \citep[obtained by subtracting the best-fitting elliptical $\beta$-model, convolved with the exposure map, from the merged image,][]{David2017}.
 Clearly, the newly detected radio emission extends significantly beyond the intermediate cavities (dashed cyan regions).
-The radio emission is enhanced in the northern intermediate cavity while it appears fainter and less prominent in the southern cavity.
+The radio emission is moderately brighter in the northern intermediate cavity while it appears fainter (i.e., about a factor of 2 less brighter) and less prominent in the southern cavity.
 Although the cavities are fully filled by the radio emission, they (cavities) do not exhibit a clear connection to the overall radio morphology.
 In contrast to the radio and X-ray emission, there seems to be a spatial coincidence between the \Ha\ and the radio emission, as both are elongated in the north-south direction (see bottom panel of Figure\,\ref{Xray_residual}).